haminhcong/blog/_posts/2018-12-26-exception-handling-in-spring-web-mvc-and-spring-boot.md

 ```

-## Approach 3: Using `@ExceptionHandler` with `@ControllerAdvice` for handle Exception for All Controller, if exception is not handled in this controller.
+### Approach 3: Using `@ExceptionHandler` with `@ControllerAdvice` for handle Exception for All Controller.

+If exception is not handled in this controller, then Exception handler class annotated with `@ExceptionHandler` and `@ControllerAdvice` will handle exception

 ```java